Tea means Health

 Therapy, music, books, and the Insight Timer app have all taught me valuable tools for mental wellness.
 I recently began uploading my music on Insight Timer to share creative mindfulness with others.

 Follow me on social media for regular posts on my health and home.

 Tea means taking care of the Earth

 Being stewards of our world is important.
 My family and I have an urban organic garden.
 I enjoy DIY tisanes (herbal tea), herbal vinegar brews, and create a tasty spiced elderberry syrup throughout the winter.
-I love cooking in season and supporting our local farmers with a CSA (community supported agriculture.)
-I have an Instagram TV series called “Peaceful DIY” to inspire and chill out.
+I love cooking in season and supporting our local farmers with a CSA (community-supported agriculture.)
+Follow me on social media for weekly peeks into my garden and kitchen.
 We try so hard to step lightly on this planet, but we can’t do it alone.
 Luckily, it’s pretty easy.
 Join me!

 Tea means…Tea Punk!

 Several years ago my daughter and I became just slightly obsessed with tea.
 It all started with a homeschooling unit study that was only for the fall, but continued through the year, launched a tea-themed body care business for my daughter, and a fun tea-themed newsletter called TeaPunk Tales for me.
 I posted the newsletter on my blog at the time, Steepings.
 I no longer update Steepings, but if you want to check past issues, click the link!